Emekaer/GraderApp/README.md

 # GraderApp

 A simple application built with React Native for calculating GPAs on a 4 point scale.
+You are also allowed to delete wrong information.
 It has has error handling and input of countless number of courses.
 Due to time constraints the following are missing

 - User Sign In & Authentication
 - Persistent Data